-Software independence does not require systems to not use software at all: rather, it means that the work of any software-based piece of the system (including auditing components) be checkable, in principle, using non-software-based means.8 For example, a system for ballot casting, collection, and tallying would need to produce an evidence trail with an associated verification procedure to check that the system (1) recorded votes as intended, (2) collected them as recorded, and (3) counted them as collected, in any given
+Software independence does not require systems to not use software at all: rather, it means that the work of any software-based piece of the system (including auditing components) be checkable, in principle, using non-software-based means.
+For example, a system for ballot casting, collection, and tallying would need to produce an evidence trail with an associated verification procedure to check that the system (i) recorded votes as intended, (ii) collected them as recorded, and (iii) counted them as collected, in any given execution.
+The basic definition of software independence leaves open by whom errors should be detectable: the appropriate answer to this question depends on the context, but using the tripartite framework just mentioned, individual voters should be able to detect errors in (ii) and (ii), and anyone should be able to detect errors in (iii).
+Who can verify (i) and (ii) is constrained by the ballot secrecy requirement from above.